slab/quill/docs/editor/configuration.md

 ---
 layout: docs
-title: Editor Customization - Scribe
+title: Editor Configuration - Scribe
-permalink: /docs/editor/customization/
+permalink: /docs/editor/configuration/
 ---

-# Customization
+# Configuration

 ## TODO: Talk about parameters scribe takes in, mention modules but link to it, mention formats but link to it, talk a bit about styling but link to Themes...